2littersofwater/Furui-Vivaldi-Phi-Tweaks/README.md

 ## Features:

-a lot of things, i am lazy to put in the changes
+A lot of things, i am lazy to put screenshots

++ Revamped the tab highlights
+  + Pinned tab stays the same
+  + Non-pinned tabs are now highlighted differently (Corners are semicircles)
++ Vertical Tabs's Scrollbar is fixed
++ The New tab icon on the bottom is removed (The + icon)